Reframing America

 How does mere exposure to this content influence people?

-What if we included facts that contradict their claim?
+Shouldn’t we respond but include facts that contradict their claims?

-If we repeat their language, it has the same impact as the original content.
-Exposure to language makes our brains see those images and make those associations automatically, involuntarily and even subconsciously.
+No. When we repeat their language, it has the same impact as the original content.
+Exposure to language makes our brains visualize those images and make those associations automatically, involuntarily and even subconsciously.

 How else does our response help Marjorie Taylor Greene achieve her goals?